Center for Orthopaedics

 More than a million Americans have joint replacement surgery every year.
 Thanks to modern surgical techniques, the procedure provides excellent results with little risk of complications.
 At the Center for Orthopaedics, the experienced orthopedic surgeons offer several kinds of joint replacement surgery.
-To see if you’re a candidate, make an appointment today at the practice in either Lake Charles or Jennings, Louisiana.
-Call the nearest office or schedule online.
+To see if you’re a candidate, make an appointment today at the practice in Lake Charles, Louisiana.
+Call the office or schedule online.

 Joint replacement is an orthopedic surgery that removes damaged or diseased tissue, usually bone.
 It replaces it with artificial parts made of metal, plastic, or ceramic.
 The artificial joint mimics the structure and movement of your natural joint, relieving pain and restoring your mobility.